Laki16/bumpermon-pub/README.md

 Enjoy endless running game with various characters and items!

-We originally devleoped this project using Unity3D by private repository, but we decided to open our sources for good reasons.
+We originally devleoped this project using Unity3D by github private repo, but recently decided to open our source for good reasons.

 Bumpermon is currently not available in mobile application store :)